-By setting $K=K'\oplus U$ and $L=L'\oplus U$, $X$ is a $(K,L)$-polarized generalized K3 surface and $X^\vee$ is a $(L,K)$-polarized generalized K3 surface.
-Therefore the classical formulation of mirror symmetry is naturally considered as a special case of ours.
+By setting $K:=K'\oplus U$ and $L:=L'\oplus U$, we may think that $X$ is a $(K,L)$-polarized generalized K3 surface and $X^\vee$ is an $(L,K)$-polarized generalized K3 surface.
+Therefore the formulation of mirror symmetry for lattice polarized K3 surfaces is naturally regarded as a special case of ours.